stripedmustard/Team4/Grace/CreatingtheDatabase.md

 table that tells the user whether we have downloaded and created a blog post out of the article.
 Because I had issues creating the Fetched attribute in the Article table, I just created a Fetched table with a Fetched attribute for the meantime.

 On Monday April 15, we met together to talk about finalizing the project.
+Grace described her database.
+Jacob suggested that we rename the
+"Article" table as well as the "Website" table.
+We renamed "Article" to "Webpage".
+Word Count: 242